BEING UPFRONT: A Pictorial Guide to Bodacious Women in Anime--Page 9 (R-S)

 Miss Deep from R.O.D on R2 DVD cover (detail)Miss Deep and the Paper from R.O.D on the run

 In this three-OVA series, The Royal British Library's Division of Special Operations agent and world's cutest bookworm Yomiko Readman (Code Name: The Paper; on the right in the above right picture) retrieves rare books for fun and for profit (and for the sheer love of the printed word, natch).
 In a mission she is given to find out who is responsible for re-animating "ijin" (great people, of historical note) with the goal of taking over the world, she encounters an odd librarian-type (pictured right) who is seeking the rare book she is also after, but Yomiko's tenacity wins.
 Later on it turns out that the same woman is actually her new partner, the secretive "Miss Deep," who is called this because of her ability to pass through solid matter like walls and ceilings.
 Gee, Sarge, you don't think it might also be because of something else, do you?
 That nice exotic outfit not only allows for greater suntanning capability, but, as the (brightened and contrasted pretty wickedly to show detail) capture above shows, much movement.
 The manga creators may have been trying to encourage more people to read proper books with this, and that's great.
-I hope they succeed; I like to read (and write, obviously), but, unfortunately, I get sleepy after not very much of it (and, to add insult to injury, I prefer subtitled anime).
+I hope they succeed; I like to read (and write, obviously), but, unfortunately, I get sleepy after not very much of it (to add insult to injury, I prefer subtitled anime).
 However, given the choice between picking up a book or picking up Miss Deep, I think we all know what I'd choose.
 Yes--the option that I can definitely stay up for.

 Nancy Makuhari's first appearance in R.O.D